On the validity of pre-trained transformers for natural language processing in the software engineering domain: Discussion

 \subsubsection{External Validity}

-Since our consideration of fine-tuning only considers five classification tasks, we cannot with certainty conclude that the SE domain models are also better than the general domain models for other SE tasks, e.g., summarizing content.
-However, since our results indicate that SE domain models are better at capturing SE specific aspects and because prior work also found a similar results regarding the NER task~\cite{tabassum-etal-2020-code}, we believe that this is unlikely.
+Since our consideration of fine-tuning only considers five classification tasks, we cannot with certainty conclude that the SE domain models are also better than the general domain models for other SE tasks, e.g., summarizing content or comparing sequences.
+However, since our results indicate that SE-specific models are better at capturing SE specific aspects and because prior work also found a similar results regarding the NER task~\cite{tabassum-etal-2020-code}, we believe that this is unlikely.
 Moreover, as already discussed in Section~\ref{sec:limitations}, our results may not generalize to extremely large models, as they may be able to capture multiple domains correctly, due to their size.
+We note that our pre-training and evaluations are limited to data collected from open source projects.
+While many open source projects are developed professionally, there may still be issues due to unknown in-house terminology when these models are used within a proprietary context that requires such knowledge.
+Our results do not allow for conclusions regarding the question if fine-tuning of open source models would be sufficient for such use cases.